AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront-proof/proof-error-when-linking-proof-to-wf-from-phq.md

 ---
-title: "Proofs: Error when adding proof to [!DNL Workfront] from [!DNL Workfront] Proof"
+title: 'Proofs: Error when adding proof to [!DNL Workfront] from [!DNL Workfront] Proof'
-description: "When a user attempts to add a proof to [!DNL Workfront] using the [!UICONTROL From Workfront Proof] option, the proof is not added and the user sees an error message."
+description: When a user attempts to add a proof to [!DNL Workfront] using the [!UICONTROL From Workfront Proof] option, the proof is not added and the user sees an error message.
 hidefromtoc: yes
+exl-id: 627bcbe2-ee5e-4981-8ad6-6af194b37224
 ---
 # Proofs: Error when adding proof to [!DNL Workfront] from [!DNL Workfront Proof]

 <!-- This issue is on both WF and proof known issue pages -->